The Bad Education Movie: Production

 Principal photography for The Bad Education Movie took place over five weeks, commencing 23 February 2015.
-The scenes featuring Penvelen Castle was filmed in Pembroke Castle in Pembrokeshire, Wales.
+The scenes featuring Penvelen Castle were filmed in Pembroke Castle in Pembrokeshire, Wales.

 Release

 The film was theatrically released in the United Kingdom on 21 August 2015 by Entertainment Film Distributors.
 The film's first trailer was released on 12 July 2015.

 Reception

 On Rotten Tomatoes the film has an approval rating of 63% based on 8 reviews.

-Chris Tilly of IGN Movies, wrote that "Hegarty directs in a style that transcends the show's small-screen roots, and ultimately there are enough good jokes to make the feature a worthwhile endeavor", awarding it 6.6/10.
+Chris Tilly of IGN movies, wrote that "Hegarty directs in a style that transcends the show's small-screen roots, and ultimately there are enough good jokes to make the feature a worthwhile endeavour", awarding it 6.6/10.
 Henry Fitzherbert of the Daily Express, wrote "there are enough laughs to make this a hit with the target audience" and Fionnuala Halligan of Screen International described the film as "unexpectedly hilarious".

 Negative reviews came from Matthew Turner of The List, writing "there's very little of any merit here, unless you're a Whitehall completist interested in seeing prosthetic recreations of his balls on multiple occasions" and Mike McCahill of the Guardian, writing "you sense Whitehall and co-writer Freddy Syborn egging one another on to see who can scrape the bottom of the barrel quickest and loudest".
+Guy Lodge, of Variety, stated "[it is] more extravagantly daft than a half-hour episode would permit, giving some peppy purpose to an otherwise low-rent cash-in."

 British film critic Mark Kermode disliked the film, criticising its overuse of crude humour and portrayal of Cornwall and the Cornish people and saying that "after the first half an hour the [...] catastrophic level of boredom became so much that you just ceased to be bothered by it".